Early Stage Researcher (PhD) 15 positions in ‘Legitimation of Newness and its Impact on EU Agenda for Change’ (MSCA-ITN-ETN-860364-LNETN)

 Shortlisted candidates will be invited for an interview via Skype or other video conferencing media.
 The interviews will be conducted by the local LNETN teams.

-The recruitment is expected to be finalized by June 15, 2020.
+The recruitment is expected to be finalized by mid-December 2020.

 Applicants to the programme will be assessed on the basis of high academic achievement, the fit of individual projects with the LNETN Profile, and an assessment of each candidate’s potential and commitment to complete high-quality research.
 The consortium will also take into account principles of gender equality.

 The LNETN consortium selection committee assesses each application according to the following criteria: